Anyolite/anyolite/.github/ISSUE_TEMPLATE/problem-report.md

 Some tips:
 * Be objective
-* Make sure you read the documentation and wiki
+* Make sure you read the Readme, documentation and wiki
+* Check if you installed all required programs (especially Rake)
 * Include all error messages and warnings potentially related to the problem
 * If the problem depends on specific steps, describe them in a way others can reproduce consistently